eldrago4/if-gatekeeper/Progress.md

 - [x] connected psql to neon db via string, tested if I can make changes to remote db via local shell.
 -
 As I have the db set up, now I will move to java code part and build the webscrapper to scrape and plug the data into database via jdbc.

+### Day 2

+- [x] ran web scrapper on source and collected 50 airports as a sample to test the app before rolling out
+- [x] successfully retrieved data of 50 airports